acuminous/tripitaka/README.md

 ```

 ### context
 Performs a shallow copy of the context into the record.
+You should prefer the [error](###error) processor as it has the same behaviour, but also prepares Error instances for serialisation.

 #### example
 ```js